|

 Major habitats | Eastern Ruens Shale Renosterveld, Central Ruens Shale Renosterveld, Western Ruens Shale Renosterveld, Ruens Silcrete Renosterveld, Potberg Ferricrete Fynbos |

 Description | A renosterveld and renosterveld-ecotone species usually associated with silcrete and pallid zone clays.
-It is a long-lived species, and survives fires by resprouting from underground boles or rootstocks.
-Wind-dispersed seeds are released after ripening, and is stored in surface leaf-litter.
-It is dioecious, with insect-pollinated male and female flowers occuring on separate plants. |
+It is a long-lived, and survives fires by resprouting from underground boles or rootstocks and thus has a generation length that exceeds 100 years.
+Wind-dispersed seeds are released after ripening, and stored in surface leaf-litter.
+It is dioecious, with insect-pollinated male and female flowers occurring on separate plants. |

 Threats |